Visiting Rockefeller Center: What to see at the New York landmark

 Top of the Rock Observation deck

 Top of the Rock is three levels of indoor and outdoor observation decks.
 Unlike other observation decks, you can take in the view in every direction.
-So you can look north to Central Park and south to the Empire State Building to the World Trade Center.
+So you can look north to Central Park and south to the Empire State Building and the World Trade Center.

 If you are going to several attractions during your NYC trip a Go City Explorer Pass might save you money.
 Check out their site to see if it makes sense for you.